ayferata/matr-s/README.md

 public class Main {
     public static void main(String[] args) {
-        /*
-            PatikaDev Java101 - Transpose Of The Matrix A program that prints the transpose of the entered two-dimensional array.
-            Note: There is no exception checking.
-         */

         int[][] matrix = { {1,2,3}, {4,5,6}, {7,8,9}, {10, 11, 12} };